If you dream of working from home, this detailed round-up of 131 companies that hire home workers is a great place to start looking for opportunities.

 It’s essential to do your own due diligence on any company you apply to as scams are out there.
 We’ve done our best to only include legit companies on this list but you should still do your own research.
 You can find some information on avoiding scams here.

 Many companies have mixed reports from ex staff-members if you look at reviews on Glassdoor and similar websites.
 As with any online reviews, it’s best to look at the balance of opinions and then form your own!
 If you strongly feel a company shouldn’t be on this list, please feel free to contact us.

 Many of the companies that hire home workers are looking for techies.
 A tech firm is obviously going to be looking for the cream of the crop when it comes to tech hires but it is important to remember that these firms also need copywriters, managers, acoountants, and customer service reps.
 It’s also worth noting that tech firms are some of the best work from home companies because of their innovative, forward-thinking cultures.

 A website and content creation platform based in Seattle, but with jobs hiring work from home people all over the world.

 Remote employees get the same benefits as any other employees, with a 401k and insurance.
 10up offers a wide range of job roles including those for developers, project managers and strategists.

 Where: Global, US.

 This American company’s products are known across the globe.
 Part of the reason for this is reflected in the fact that they have three times as many remote sales positions as they do tech job openings.
-Still, if you are looking for a work from home job with a tech company you fill find some good opportunities here.
+Still, if you are looking to work with a tech company you will find some good opportunities for work from home positions here.

 This IT support firm is based in Pasadena, California.
 They advertise both for tech roles and for part time telemarketers to work just two to six hours per week.
 They specifically suggest that the latter job is suitable for retired people or college students.
 (If you are a college student, you’ll find more job options here).